Abdelhamid-Younes/final-project-ic-webaap/README.md

   $ docker tag ic-webapp:1.0 younesabdh/ic-webapp:1.0
   $ docker push younesabdh/ic-webapp:1.0

-Here is the dresult of the test:
+Here is the result of the test:

 ![](images/test-ic-webapp.png)